-This information was originally donated to this site by Florence Gardner, a Town of Albion Historian (2000).
+This information was contributed by Florence Gardner, a Town of Albion Historian (2000).

 HISTORICAL TIMELINE FOR THE TOWN OF ALBION

 Prior to 1788 — Indian Territory.
 It has been said that no Indian tribe actually lived within the area of Albion Township, but they did come to hunt & fish for Salmon during the spawning season.
 The Indian name for this area was "Alkineaur," which means "sand bank."
 Later, Sand Bank became the original name for the Village of Altmar.